NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 ## Carlton, Charles, _Going to the Wars : The Experience of the British Civil Wars, 1638-1651_, 1st ed.
 (Routledge, 1992)

 ### Chapter 4
+#### The core argument of this chapter is that the English Civil War armies were initially amateur mobs of civilians who had to be rapidly transformed into professional soldiers.
+Manuals like Cruso’s were the primary tool for this transformation, attempting to impose order, discipline, and "battle-proofing" on a chaotic situation.